 - Monitor the measures taken by Persons Conducting a Business or Undertaking (PCBU) or their representative in compliance with the Act in relation to individuals in the representative group

 - Investigate complaints from members of the work group relating to health and/or safety, and

 - Inquire into anything that appears to be a risk to the health and/or safety of individuals in the work group arising from the conduct of the business or undertaking.

-Please refer to the JCU Health Safety Environment Policy for further information.
+Please refer to the JCU Health Safety Environment Policy and the HSE Consultation and Participation Procedure for further information.